Secret society: Opposition

 The Catholic Church strongly opposed secret societies, especially the Freemasons.
 It did relent somewhat in the United States and allowed membership in labour unions and the Knights of Columbus, but not the Masons.
-Some Christian denominations continue to forbid their members from joining secret societies in the 21st century, such as the Allegheny Wesleyan Methodist Connection and Seventh-day Adventists.
+Some Christian denominations continue to forbid their members from joining secret societies in the 21st century, such as the Allegheny Wesleyan Methodist Connection, Seventh-day Adventists, and the Wisconsin Evangelical Lutheran Synod.